Hong Kong is an incredible city packed with a fascinating history and a unique, hybrid culture of Chinese and Western influences.

 - Sovereign state: People’s Republic of China (since 1 July 1997)

-- Flag: Regional Flag of Hong Kong (white stylised 5-petal Hong Kong orchid tree flower)
+- Flag: Regional Flag of Hong Kong (white stylized 5-petal Hong Kong orchid tree flower)

 - Government: Devolved executive-led system within a socialist republic